Chapter 1: Destructive

 Though weeks had passed since I’d heard the news, the majority of my mother and my conversations still sounded a lot like

 “Mom, it’s irrational.”
 And insane.
 And stupid.
 And absurd.
-And one million other adjectives that we’re flying through my brain a mile a minute.
+And one million other adjectives that were all cracking against the inside of my skull, begging to be freed.

-“Good, then my plan is working.”
-I dropped overdramatically onto her bed, a bed that would be unslept in for three months, legs crossed, and brain battered.
+“Good, then my plan is working ceaselessly.”
+I dropped overdramatically onto her bed, a bed that would be unslept in for four months, legs crossed and brain battered.
 With a jittery exhale, my mom took a seat beside me, smoothly pressing her hand against my leg.

-“Chloe,” she spoke my name softly.
-“You understand this trip is going to be hard on me, right?”
-She iterated the sentence with hesitation as if she needed the confirmation before she could continue.
+“Chloe,” she mumbled my name softly.
+“You understand this trip is going to be hard on me.”
+As if she needed my spoken confirmation before she could continue, she uttered hesitantly, “Right?”

 “I’m going to miss you too.”
-She drew my face to hers.
+She drew my face to hers, placing her eyes elsewhere when she caught my gaze.
 “You know how much we need the money.”

 “I told you I’d pick up more shifts at the diner.”
 My frown depleted, shifting to a scowl.
 “I’ll get a second job if I have to.”

 I nodded, contrived.
 I wanted to argue about it.
 I wanted to beg her to take me with her or not to go at all.
-Sadly, all I could do was nod and look away as I wiped the tear that was slipping from my eye.
-I hated crying in front of others, and my mother was no exception.
-Reflecting on how she and I would spend the last week we had together, an invasive thought pierced my already popped reality bubble.
+Sadly, all I could do was nod and look away as I quickly wiped the tear that was spilling from my eye.
+Reflecting on how she and I would spend the last week we had together, an invasive thought pierced my already-popped reality bubble.

-“Are you actually going to make me stay with some random lady?”
-I winced, almost like I’d felt physical pain from the thought of staying with a nearly complete stranger.
+“Are you actually going to make me stay with your random co-worker?”
+I winced, feeling physical pain from the thought of staying with a nearly complete stranger.

 With a playfully offended chuckle, my mother tore her eyes from her empty dresser and settled them on me.
 “Amy is not random.
 You’ve met her plenty of times.”